DETAILED ACTION

 Step 2A Prong 2: Claims 1, 8 and 15: The judicial exception is not integrated into a practical application.

-Further, the following additional element – “receiving first input data that includes a plurality of fracture properties in a fracture network of a subterranean formation associated with a wellbore operation that comprises a drilling operation” and “receiving second input data that includes a plurality of point sets from a fracture geometry of the fracture network;” and “receiving a plurality of object parameters including size, major axis, and minor axis,” which merely a recitation of insignificant extra-solution activity such as data gathering (i.e., receive data), which does not integrate a judicial exception into practical application (See MPEP § 2106.05(g)).
+Further, the following additional element – “receiving first input data that includes a plurality of fracture properties in a fracture network of a subterranean formation associated with a wellbore operation that comprises a drilling operation” and “receiving second input data that includes a plurality of point sets from a fracture geometry of the fracture network” and “receiving a plurality of object parameters including size, major axis, and minor axis,” which merely a recitation of insignificant extra-solution activity such as data gathering (i.e., receiving data), which does not integrate a judicial exception into practical application (See MPEP § 2106.05(g)).

-Further, the following additional element – “using a first karst modeling operation” and “… via a stochastic, object-based modeling operation, …” and “simulating the primitive object …” and “using the primitive object as a plurality of distributed point sets to surround the plurality of fracture skeletons to represent the first karst feature of the karst formation” and “using a second karst modeling operation” and “… via the stochastic, object-based modeling operation, …” and “simulating the plurality of cross-sections …” and “distributing the plurality of point sets …” and “distributing triangular surfaces meshes … during a sweeping process to link the plurality of cross-sections,” which merely adding the words "apply it" (or an equivalent) with the judicial exception, or instructions to implement an abstract idea on a computer, or merely uses a computer as a tool to perform an abstract idea. are expressed as functional modeling operations.
-These limitations describe the performance of geological modeling and geometric construction steps, but they do not recite any particular computer architecture, specialized hardware configuration, or specific algorithmic improvement to computing technology.
+Alternately, even if the recited limitations “using a first karst modeling operation” and “… via a stochastic, object-based modeling operation, …” and “simulating the primitive object …” and “using the primitive object as a plurality of distributed point sets to surround the plurality of fracture skeletons to represent the first karst feature of the karst formation” and “using a second karst modeling operation” and “… via the stochastic, object-based modeling operation, …” and “simulating the plurality of cross-sections …” and “distributing the plurality of point sets …” and “distributing triangular surfaces meshes … during a sweeping process to link the plurality of cross-sections” are considered additional elements rather than part of the abstract idea, they merely instruct a generic computing component to perform generic geological modeling or geometric construction operation.
+The limitations recites at a high level of generality and do not recite any particular computer architecture, specialize hardware, or improvement to computer functionality, but instead merely limit the abstract idea to a particular technological environment or field of use, or instruct a computer to apply the abstract idea.
+See MPEP §§ MPEP §2106.05(f) and MPEP § 2106.05(h).
+Accordingly, these additional elements do not integrate the judicial exception into practical application.

 Therefore, "Do the claims recite additional elements that integrate the judicial exception into a practical application?
 No, these additional elements do not integrate the abstract idea into a practical application and they do not impose any meaningful limits on practicing the abstract idea.
 The claims are directed to an abstract idea.